hylo-lang/specification/spec.md

 2. A cast expression results in an object or projection whose type is the type denoted by the right operand of the expression.

-3. A cast expression whose left operand is escapable may be used
+3. A cast expression whose left operand is escapable may be used.

 4. An upcast expression is well-formed if the type of the left operand is statically known to be subtype of the type denoted by the right operand.
 The result of an upcast expression `e` is an immutable projection of the left operand, unless `e` is the operand of a consuming operation and its left operand is sinkable.
 In that case, the value of the left operand escapes.